-EXPLORE the vibrant and historic Queen Victoria (QV) market, a colorful and popular destination for visitors and and a foodie heaven.
-The market also has significant Aboriginal sites.
+EXPLORE the vibrant and historic Queen Victoria (QV) market, a colorful and popular destination for visitors and a food heaven.

 DISCOVER the Old Melbourne Cemetery 1837-1922, today largely under the Market’s car park.
 We visit the former sites and read gravestone epitaphs which honour our pioneer women, men and children.

-VISIT nearby beautiful and historic Flagstaff Gardens, the site of Melbourne’s first cemetery, park, signal station and observatory Nearby is also Melbourne’s oldest home, Russells at 330 King Street.
-We can organise visits.
+VISIT nearby beautiful and historic Flagstaff Gardens, the site of Melbourne’s first cemetery, park, signal station and observatory.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS